 Overview of TDS and Its Implications

-Salary restructuring involves rearranging the various components of an employee's salary to lower their tax burden.
+Salary restructuring involves rearranging the various components of an employee's salary to lower their tax obligation.
 This is achieved by adjusting the proportion of salary paid as basic salary, allowances, and perquisites.
 The purpose of salary restructuring is to reduce tax liability while increasing the take-home salary.
 The benefits of salary restructuring include:

 - Salary restructuring can increase take-home pay by reducing tax liability.